blaybubbles/OSMCityEngine-for-WebGL/README.md

 - **Web Adaptation:** The goal was to determine whether it was possible to adapt an existing Unity 3D project into a web application with minimal modifications.

-- **Mobile Compatibility:** We aimed to investigate the feasibility of running the project in a web browser on mobile devices, providing a broader audience with access to the 3D city model.
+- **Mobile Compatibility:** I aimed to investigate the feasibility of running the project in a web browser on mobile devices, providing a broader audience with access to the 3D city model.

-- **Graphics Exploration:** We were curious about how the Universal Render Pipeline (URP) would perform in real-time and wanted to visually enhance the project.
+- **Graphics Exploration:** I were curious about how the Universal Render Pipeline (URP) would perform in real-time and wanted to visually enhance the project.

 - **Optimization Challenges:** A significant portion of the project involved transitioning from synchronous to asynchronous operations and integrating the Overpass API to enhance performance and responsiveness.

-- **Exploring New Tools:** As a hobbyist project, we took the opportunity to experiment with the new Input System and UI Toolkit in Unity, learning how to implement these tools effectively.
+- **Exploring New Tools:** As a hobbyist project, I took the opportunity to experiment with the new Input System and UI Toolkit in Unity, learning how to implement these tools effectively.

-- **Camera Modes:** We introduced the option to switch between free fly and third-person camera modes, enhancing user exploration and interaction.
+- **Camera Modes:** I introduced the option to switch between free fly and third-person camera modes, enhancing user exploration and interaction.

 - **UI Toolkit and Event Handling:** The UI Toolkit's flexibility was appreciated, although manually handling events proved to be more time-consuming but ultimately rewarding.